Duluth’s Energy Future: Economic Modeling Report

 The Bureau of Business and Economic Research is part of the Labovitz School of Business and Economics (LSBE) and is housed in the Center for Economic Development, 11 East Superior Street, Suite 210, Duluth, Minn.
 The BBER collects, analyzes, and disseminates information regarding the economy of Duluth, Northeast Minnesota, the State of Minnesota, Northwest Wisconsin and beyond for public and private regional, state, and federal constituencies.
 It provides specific research to identify economic problems and opportunities.
 The BBER provides unbiased data and analysis concerning the economic viability of building, expanding, relocating, downsizing, and/or eliminating businesses, especially industry-specific businesses, such as forestry, mining, and energy.
 It also contributes to strategic thinking about research data (forecasting, communicating, responding, developing).

 LSBE is accredited by the AACSB International (Association to Advance Collegiate Schools of Business).
 Less than 5% of business schools worldwide have earned this prestigious distinction.
 In Northeastern Minnesota, LSBE is the only school to have attained AACSB accreditation.
-Its website is lsbe.d.umn.edu.
+You can view its website here.